QuarkNerd/blog/ceberhardt/_posts/2021-09-14-120-years-timezone.md

 <img src="{{site.baseurl}}/ceberhardt/assets/timezone/1920.png"/>

 While the concept of daylight saving might not have got off to a great start, the number of timezones with non-integer offsets was decreasing considerably.
-The following chart shows the percentage of timezones with non-integer offsets over the past 120 years:
+The following chart shows the percentage of timezones with integer offsets over the past 120 years:

 <img src="{{site.baseurl}}/ceberhardt/assets/timezone/integer-offset.png"/>